simayeke/Sentiment/README.md

 ## Citation

-If you use this dataset in your research, please cite the paper and acknowledge all dataset sources.
+If you use this dataset in your research, please cite the paper and acknowledge the source of the dataset.

 ## Associated Publication